 - u) It is essential for good corporate governance and to maintain public confidence in the Trust that all decision making is robust and transparent.
-To support this, the Constitution and the Trust's Policy on Declaration of Interests set out requirements for Governors to declare relevant interests (as defined in the Constitution). - v) Governors will declare interests on request from the Trust Secretary or, as required by the Constitution, whenever they become aware of a potential conflict of interest in respect of a matter being considered by the Council of Governors.
+To support this, the Constitution and the Trust's Policy on the Register of Interests, Gifts and Hospitality set out requirements for Governors to declare relevant interests (as defined in the Constitution). - v) Governors will declare interests on request from the Trust Secretary or, as required by the Constitution, whenever they become aware of a potential conflict of interest in respect of a matter being considered by the Council of Governors.
 Governors should seek advice from the Trust Secretary or the Chairman where they are unsure as to whether an interest needs to be declared.
 Declared interests will be included in a Register of Interests, which will be published